berthelemy/consulting.berthelemy.net/collections/_posts/2024-05-06-buying-software.md

 Provide the suppliers with a document containing:

 - The problem defined in step 1
-- The types solutions you've considered in step 2
+- The types of solutions you've considered in step 2
 - The scenarios developed in step 4
 - A description of the competitive dialogue process, including stages, key dates and what will be required from the suppliers at each stage